ui/django-post_office/README.rst

 Django Post Office
 ==================

-Django Post Office is a simple mail queuing and logging app that allows you to keep track of email activities and send mails asynchronously in django.
-Supports sending HTML email.
+Django Post Office is a simple app that allows you to log email activities and asynchronously send emails in django.
+Supports HTML email.

 The concept is similar to `django-mailer <https://github.com/jtauber/django-mailer>`_ and `django-mailer-2 <https://github.com/SmileyChris/django-mailer-2>`_.
 I maintained `my own fork of